GWC-UNCC/Girls-Who-Code-at-UNCC/content/portfolio/build-a-weather-app.md

 * CSS is a style sheet language and allows for styling of the elements on websites, including styles for font size and text alignment
 * Javascript is what will control the elements on the website; for example, js allows you to click a button on a website and receive a response from that click.
 It is a programming language, unlike html and css, meaning it is supposed to produce various outputs and contains instructions for those outputs

 #### **index.html file:**

 * Explain comments above <head> element
 * First link element will connect html file to css file
 * Content of <body> element represents main content of website; add text, headers, images, etc here
-* * <div> element just represents a division of the file
-  * Within <div> tag can add elements such as regular text or headings
+* * Within <div> tag can add elements such as regular text or headings
   * Pay attention to class/id keywords
 * Run file now to view output
 * No information about weather shows because we have not coded in javascript file yet
 * Content is not styled either

 #### **style1.css file:**